CADViewer/cadviewer-script-library/README.md

 1: CADViewer script library  - in its preferred folder structure

-2: AutoXchange AX2024 Converter and DWG Merge 2024 Converter - in their preferred folder structure -.
-**NOTE:** Each converter with have two subfolders /windows/ and /linux/ where the executable for the corresponding platform is located.
+2: AutoXchange AX2024 Converter and DWG Merge 2024 Converter, in their preferred folder structure.  **NOTE:** Each converter will have two subfolders /windows/ and /linux/ where the executable for the corresponding platform is located.

 3: All structures for file-conversion, sample drawings, redlines, etc.